orcc/rvccaltut/net.sf.orcc.tutorial/src/net/sf/orcc/tutorial/l05Schedules/README.md

 ```
 Here you can see two actions ```A```, ```B``` and two states ```S1```, ```S2```, which is the same as in the original actor.

+You can implement a network according to the diagram:
 ![](https://raw.githubusercontent.com/eugeneu/rvccaltut/master/images/05_01_Network.png)